skip to Main Content

 Insight describes its process for determining the ‘most significant’ votes as follows:

 “The strategy invests in listed closed-end investment companies with a focus on cash-generative investments in social and public, renewable energy and economic infrastructure sectors.
 The corporate structure of closed-end investment companies held in the strategy includes an independent board which is responsible for providing an overall oversight function on behalf of all shareholders.
 This governance framework includes a range of aspects including setting out investment objectives, and on an ongoing basis ensuring that the underlying strategy and portfolio activities within it remain within the agreed framework.
-This governance framework, that is with an independent board acting on behalf of shareholders, generally limits contentious issues that can arise with other listed entities.
-As a result, examples of significant votes cast that may be comparable to other listed entities are not applicable to the strategy’s exposures.”
+This governance framework, that is with an independent board acting on behalf of shareholders, generally limits contentious issues that can arise with other listed entities and a result the number of significant votes in any given year is lower.”

 BlackRock